YottaDB/YDBDoc/ProgGuide/internatn.rst

 Defining the Environment Variable
 +++++++++++++++++++++++++++++++++++

-YottaDB locates the alternative collation sequences through the environment variable gtm_collate_n where n is an integer from 1 to 255 that identifies the collation sequence, and pathname identifies the shared library containing the routines for that collation sequence, for example:
+YottaDB locates the alternative collation sequences through the environment variable ydb_collate_n where n is an integer from 1 to 255 that identifies the collation sequence, and pathname identifies the shared library containing the routines for that collation sequence, for example:

 .. parsed-literal::
-   $ gtm_collate_1=/opt/yottadb/collation
+   $ ydb_collate_1=/opt/yottadb/collation
-   $ export gtm_collate_1
+   $ export ydb_collate_1

 Multiple alternative collation sequence definitions can co-exist.